NFDI4Energy/service-portfolio/docs/about.md

 * The Service targets one or multiple steps in the `Data Life Cycle`.
 * The Service already complies with the FAIR criteria or it is aiming to do so in the future.

+??? note "You think a requirement is missing here?"

+    Discuss requirements with us, either via mail service[@]nfdi4energy.org or in the [github issue](https://github.com/NFDI4Energy/service-portfolio/issues/2).

 ## How are services categorized?

 ### Categorization based on the `Data Life Cycle`